Find your favorite slice of pizza at these Tempe restaurants

 420 S. Mill Ave., #101, Tempe, AZ 85281 | (602) 800-5300

 As pizza lovers, we want all the carbs of course, but sometimes pizza slices are a little too much bread (said no one ever).
 So when you’re ready to take on a slice of flavor town, hit up one of our favorite late night/early morning snack stops, Spinelli’s.
-It’s a great place after hanging out on Mill Avenue or where to be in between acts during @Innings Festival or other events at Tempe Beach Park.
+It’s a great place to be after hanging out on Mill Avenue.
 We love their wide variety of pizza slice types that make you question the taste but you somehow think it makes sense… Chicken and Waffles… Chicken Bacon Ranch… Breakfast….
 Mac N Cheese… Now these all sound a bit crazy but definitely give them a try.
 You can thank us later.

 Signature Slice: Give us an ultra-thin slice of Veggie pizza please and enjoy every bit of the toppings because you won’t be overwhelmed by the thickness of crust.